aryan008/team_lift_sprint/README.md

 * [Testing](#testing)

-The following areas of testing were reviewed:
+The following areas of testing were reviewed in the testing.md file:

-  * Code validation
+- Code validation
-  * Accessibility testing
+- Accessibility testing
-  * Responsive testing
+- Responsive testing
-  * Manual testing
+- Manual testing
-  * Testing user stories from User Experience (UX) section
+- Testing user stories from User Experience (UX) section
-  * Fixes and Known bugs
+- Fixes and Known bugs

 * [Deployment](#deployment)
   * [Process of deployment](#process-of-deployment)